tangentyh/notes-of-tan/javaNotes.md

      - `static ForkJoinTask<?> adapt(Runnable runnable)`
      - `static <T> ForkJoinTask<T> adapt(Runnable runnable, T result)`
    - exceptions -- may still encounter unchecked exceptions, which are rethrown to callers join them
-     - `RejectedExecutionException` -- internal resource exhaustion
+     - `java.util.concurrent.RejectedExecutionException` -- internal resource exhaustion
    - awaiting completion and extracting results
      - `ForkJoinTask<V> fork()` -- Arranges to asynchronously execute this task in the pool the current task is running in, if applicable, or using the `ForkJoinPool.commonPool()` if not `inForkJoinPool()`.
      - `V join()` -- Returns the result of the computation when it is done
-     - `get` from `Future`, but throws checked exception
+     - inherited `Future::get`, but throws checked exception
      - `V invoke()` -- semantically equivalent to `fork(); join()` but always attempts to begin execution in the current thread
      - `invokeAll`
        - `static <T extends ForkJoinTask<?>> Collection<T> invokeAll(Collection<T> tasks)` -- forking a set of tasks and joining them all